myConsciousness/myConsciousness/README.md

 > I see!
 It’s a bit tricky, but you can see my implementation if you need :)

 https://github.com/myConsciousness/atproto.dart/blob/main/packages/atproto_core/lib/src/car_decoder.dart

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-03T23:47:08.030Z
->
-> About Firehose API and other syncs endpoints?
-Yes I built CAR parser, but you don’t need to aware of it if you use my packages:)

----
 <!-- MY-BSKY_TIMELINE:END -->